IgniteUI/indigo-design-docfx/en/components/components-overview.md

 <img class="responsive-img" src="../images/components-page-xd.png" />

 > [!WARNING]
 > Detaching a component from the library in Sketch makes it impossible to automatically apply updates from subsequent versions of the Design System and may impact the code generation capability of the component.
-The code generation services rely on specially designated `🚫 metadata` layers, containing metadata descriptions of the state, template and other properties of the component.
+The code generation services rely on specially designated `🚫 metadata` layers containing metadata descriptions of the state, template, and other properties of the component.
+In Figma libraries, there is one additional layer placed in every component named `🚫 componentVersion` containing the version, which helps for successful code generation.
 >
 > Ungrouping a component or pattern from the Adobe XD library has even worse implications because it turns all nested components into groups and breaks the code generation service for the component as it cannot trace correctly its structure.
 You can make any state, layout and styling adjustment in Adobe XD without ungrouping a component so we kindly advise you to keep the entirety of the components on your artboards.